 One of the Design Principles that Ofgem has set for the DWG is to consider how a reduced Settlement timetable, and reduced number of Reconciliation Runs, 'will create a settlement system which benefits all parties and maintains robust performance assurance'.
 This includes considering the extent to which a reduced Settlement timetable would reduce Credit Cover costs for existing Suppliers and new entrants.
 The Design Principle also supports one of Ofgem's strategic objectives for the TOM.
 This is that Settlement arrangements should 'become faster and more efficient, reducing the barriers to entry in the energy market'.
-Ofgem's measures for the success of MHHS include that the TOM should 'reduce the elapsed time required to complete the settlement of any given consumption period' and should reduce Credit Cover costs to participants.1 recommendations are that the Final Reconciliation (RF) Run would reduce to four months with the final Dispute (DF) Run cut-off to be 12 months or longer.
+Ofgem's measures for the success of MHHS include that the TOM should 'reduce the elapsed time required to complete the settlement of any given consumption period' and should reduce Credit Cover costs to participants.

 During Summer 2018, the DWG established a set of sub-workgroups to help it develop the TOM service requirements.
 It tasked one of these workgroups with establishing the most appropriate reduced Settlement timetable.
 You can find the workgroup's recommended timings in Attachment A to this letter.
-The key
+The key recommendations are that the Final Reconciliation (RF) Run would reduce to four months with the final Dispute (DF) Run cut-off to be 12 months or longer.

-1 Ofgem's Strategic Objectives, Design Principles and measures for success can be found in Appendix 2A of Ofgem's SCR Launch Statement.
+&lt;sup>1 Ofgem's Strategic Objectives, Design Principles and measures for success can be found in Appendix 2A of Ofgem's SCR Launch Statement.